comprna/SUPPA/README.md

 SUPPA is a tool to study splicing across multiple conditions at high speed and accuracy.
 The tool has four modular operations that are run separately to:

-- Generate events from an annotation
+- Generate local alternative splicing events and transcript events from an annotation
 - Quantify event inclusion levels (PSIs) from multiple samples
 - Calculate differential splicing across multiple conditions with replicates
 - Cluster events according to PSI values across conditions